sourcery-ai-experiments/blog.nathanv.me/content/posts/dynamodb-for-dummies/index.md

 pretty straight-forward.

 However, DynamoDB has more functionality.
 Another major feature is secondary indexes.
-Sometimes, you just need to lookup values based off another column.
+Sometimes, you just need to look up values based on another attribute.
 Maybe it's a username instead of the normal user ID.
-This is where secondary indexes come in.
+Secondary indexes let you query by attributes other than what you normally can.

 #### Global Secondary Index

 The first option is a Global Secondary Index.
 This is the most flexible option.
 It does not need to be defined at table creation and there is no limit on data size.
+It behaves just like an additional partition key.
 However, it uses additional read and write capacity units, so will cost you more.
 Additionally, a major caveat is that it is *not* read-consistent.
 What this means, is that if you write data to a global secondary index, and then immediately